 \section{Two-Photon Continuum}

-An H atom in the 2s\,$^2S_{\sfrac{1}{2}}$ radiatively decays by emitting two photons.
-The energies of the two photons add up to the energy of a Ly$\beta$ photon or 10.2\,eV.
-The classical references for the two-photon spectrum is \citet{sg51} where they invoked the two-photon process to explain the continuum of planetary nebulae.
-The standard modern reference for the two-photon spectrum is \citet{dvd69}.
-Here, for the A-coefficient, we use the fitting formula of \citet{ns84}:
+The classical reference for the two-photon spectrum is \citet{sg51} where they invoked the two-photon process to explain the continuum of planetary nebulae.
+The modern reference is \citet{dvd69}.
+For the A-coefficient we use the fitting formula of \citet{ns84}:

-where $y=\nu/\nu_0$, $Y=y/(1-y)$, $\nu_0=c/\lambda_0$ and $\lambda_0=1215.67$\,\AA\ is the wavelength of Ly$\alpha$.
+where $y=\nu/\nu_0$, $Y=y(1-y)$, $\nu_0=c/\lambda_0$ and $\lambda_0=1215.67$\,\AA\ is the wavelength of Ly$\alpha$.
 The fit values are $\alpha=0.88$, $\beta=1.53$, $\gamma=0.8$ and $C=202.0\,{\rm s^{-1}}$.
 Since each de-excitation results in the emission of two photons, $\int_0^1 A(y)dy=2A_{21}=16.4\,{\rm s^{-1}}$.
 Noting that $A(y)$ is the probability of emitting a photon in the frequency interval $dy=d\nu/\nu_0$ we find the emissivity from a single decay to be